 Before you start a wash cycle, double-check that your settings have a proper spin cycle.
 If your clothes are still too damp after washing, your washer can need company service.

 Among each drying phase, our clothes shed tiny bits of fabric thread.
-These fibers are blown around and onto the lint screen by the dryer’s hot air.
+These fibres are blown around and onto the lint screen by the dryer’s hot air.
 When the panel is clogged with lint, it can hinder proper hot air circulation, resulting in prolonged drying cycles.

 Check and then clean your lint screen after each drying phase to maximize the hot airflow.
 Take the screen out, clean the lint with your hands or a clean paper towel, and then again fix it.